SirJain0/StunningStatues/README.md

 Twelve common statues (pictured in the banner) can be found in any village chest.
 Statues depict mobs for the most part, except for some iconic items and blocks.

 Five uncommon statues are rarer and can be found in the following locations: Buried treasure, shipwreck treasure, dungeons, and underwater ruins.
 These are not from Vanilla.
 You'll know which ones are uncommon because (besides the yellow name tag) they will glow slightly when placed down and their eyes will pulsate.
+You will receive an advancement upon obtaining all 5 uncommon statues.

 Each statue has a mossy variant which can be crafted with the statue and vines in either your inventory crafting or a crafting table.